I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 <think> … </think>.
 There is no documented switch to disable it.

-In other words, Ornith 1.0 is a model where <think> always ON is a design specification that cannot be disabled via system prompt or API parameters.
-There is no reasoning_effort toggle like in Sakana Fugu or PLaMo 3.0 Prime.
+In other words, Ornith 1.0 is a model where <think> always ON is a design specification and cannot be disabled via system prompt or API parameters.
+There is no switching via reasoning_effort like with Sakana Fugu or PLaMo 3.0 Prime.

 However, there is a workaround.
 Enabling vLLM's --reasoning-parser qwen3 separates the API response into content (final answer) and reasoning_content (thought process).
-Testing this actually produces a response like:
+Testing this in practice returns something like:

 {